How to Have Perfect Holidays in 2020!

 Start early, though.
 Don’t wait for December to start shopping!
 My goal–and my advice–is to finish Christmas shopping before Thanksgiving.
 That means before the Friday after Thanksgiving.
 I’m not even saying the name.

-Then instead of going shopping during tall the madness of December, you can go helping.
+Then instead of going shopping during all the madness of December, you can go helping.

 Help others shop.
 Help others in stores who can’t reach things on top shelves or who can’t navigate their trolly and their pram (their shopping cart and their stroller) through all the crowds and tightly packed store aisles.